 5.1.1.
-The framework of national institutions is subject to the State's "mastery" of local governance (administrative processes, basic service delivery), which is determined by constantly shifting political interests.
+The framework of national institutions is subject to the State's "mastery" local of governance (administrative processes, basic service delivery), which is determined shifting political constantly by interests.

 The government organizes the management of the State through the institutional acts it adopts and applies (e.g., decrees, orders).
 The political and administrative decisions of the State primarily reflect its interests, such as changes in administrative subdivisions, creation of agencies at the decentralized level, appointments of political and administrative authorities, and allocation of resources.
 The result on the ground is a lack of singular focus and absence of continuity not only of strategy, but of the institutions responsible for the implementation of that strategy.